United SC: Ownership

+In 2011, Prayag Group (also known as Chirag United Sports Pvt.
+Ltd.) bought the majority stake of the club, and rebranded it as "Prayag United".
+Alokesh Kundu and Siddhartha Bhattacharya became General Secretary and Director of United Sports respectively.
+The club in headquartered in 33/8, Nabi Krishna Ghoshal Road.

 Kit manufacturers and shirt sponsors

 Stadium

 United Sports Club currently plays at the 20,000 seating Kalyani Municipal Corporation Stadium in Kalyani.
 Though the officials initially said that club would move to Siliguri, they have decided to stay in Kalyani for the 2013–14 season and continued there.

-Previously, the club used the iconic 85,000 seater Salt Lake Stadium in Kolkata for their home matches of the I-League and Calcutta Football League.
+Previously, the club used the iconic Salt Lake Stadium for their home matches of the I-League and the Calcutta Football League.